Activation Functions — ReLU, Sigmoid, Tanh, Softmax & GELU

 | Softmax | (0,1), sum=1 | Complex (Jacobian) | No | Multi-class output layer only |

-Hidden layers: use ReLU as default.
+Activation function quick selection guide: Hidden layers: use ReLU as default.
 If dying ReLU is a problem (many zero outputs), use Leaky ReLU or ELU.
 For transformers and modern architectures: GELU or SiLU.
 For RNNs: Tanh.
 Output layers: binary classification → Sigmoid.
 Multi-class → Softmax.
 Regression → Linear (no activation).
-GELU is why transformers outperform ReLU-based models — the smooth gating behaviour is better for language modeling.
+GELU is why transformers outperform ReLU-based models — the smooth gating behavior is better for language modeling.

 Practice questions